KiryiMONZTA/viewyi/README.md

 ```php
 display(string $headTemplate, string $title): void
 ```
 Finally displays the whole HTML page.
 It is necessary to call `render` before at least one time.
-The rendered view is always embeded to the page's HTML body element.
+The rendered view is always embeded to the page's HTML body element. `display` can only be called once.
 ### Parameters
 **headTemplate**
 The template name to embed into the HTML page's head element.